insin/newforms/docs/interactive_forms.rst

 Interactive validation can be specified as an object with the following
 properties:

-``event``
+``on``
    The name of the default event to use to trigger validation on text input fields.
-This should be in camelCase format, as used by React.
+This can be specified with or without an ``'on'`` prefix.
+If validation should be triggerd by multiple events, their names can be passed as a space-delimited string or a list of strings.

-   For example, if ``'onBlur'``, text input validation will be performed when the input loses focus after editing.
+   For example, given ``validation: {on: 'blur'}``, text input validation will be performed when the input loses focus after editing.

-``delay``
+``onChangeDelay``
-   A delay, in milliseconds, to be used to debounce performing of validation, to give the user time to enter input without distracting them with error messages or other change in how the input's displayed while they're still typing.
+   A delay, in milliseconds, to be used to debounce performing of validation when using the ``onChange`` event, to give the user time to enter input without distracting them with error messages or other disply changes around the input while they're still typing.

 ``'auto'``
 ----------